Psychology of Financial Planning

-A pioneering new book designed to help financial planners at all career stages gain a better understanding of people’s financial decision-making and to strengthen their client relationships.
+A pioneering book and practitioner resource guide has been designed to help financial planners at all career stages gain a better understanding of people’s financial decision-making and to strengthen their client relationships.

-Print and e-book are available now.
-Order your copy today.
+Print and e-books are available now.
+Order a copy of each today.

-Inside the Book: Learning about the Psychology of Financial Planning
+Inside the Book: The Psychology of Financial Planning

-CFP Board's new book, The Psychology of Financial Planning, is a six-part book for financial planning professionals on the Psychology of Financial Planning, a new Principal Knowledge Domain introduced by CFP Board’s 2021 Practice Analysis Study.
+CFP Board's book, The Psychology of Financial Planning, is designed for financial planning professionals who need insight on the Psychology of Financial Planning, a new Principal Knowledge Domain introduced by CFP Board’s 2021 Practice Analysis Study.

 financial planners at all stages of their careers can gain a better understanding of people’s financial decision-making, as well as benefit from insights to further build and strengthen client-planner relationships.